Brazilian Space Agency: History

 The then president Jânio Quadros in 1960 established a commission that elaborated a national program for the space exploration.
 As a result of this work, in August 1961, the Organization Group of the National Commission of Space Activities (Portuguese: Grupo de Organização da Comissão Nacional de Atividades Espaciais) was formed, operating in São José dos Campos, in the state of São Paulo.
 Its researchers participated in international projects in the areas of astronomy, geodesy, geomagnetism, and meteorology.

 The GOCNAE was replaced in April 1971 by the Institute for Space Research, currently called the National Institute for Space Research (INPE).
 Since the creation of the then Technical Center of Aeronautics (CTA), the current Department of Aerospace Science and Technology (DCTA) of the Brazilian Air Force, in 1946, the country has been following the international progress in the aerospace sector.

 With the creation of the Technological Institute of Aeronautics (ITA), a fully qualified institution was formed to train highly qualified human resources in areas of state-of-the-art technology.
 The DCTA, through the ITA and the Institute of Aeronautics and Space (IAE), play a key role in the consolidation of the Brazilian space program.

 In the early 1970s, the Brazilian Space Activities Commission (COBAE) was created - a body linked to the then General Staff of the Armed Forces (EMFA) - to coordinate and monitor the implementation of the space program.
 This coordinating role, in February 1994, was transferred to the Brazilian Space Agency.
 The creation of the AEB represents a change in government orientation by establishing a central coordinating body for the space program, reporting directly to the Presidency of the Republic.

 In 2011, Argentina's defense minister, Arturo Puricelli, made a proposal to the Brazilian minister, Celso Amorim, for the creation of a unified South American space agency by the year 2025, according to the European Space Agency.

 In 2015, however, the Brazilian Space Agency and the Ministry of Defense rejected the Argentine proposal "because it understood that it would be an organ that would yield a lot of bureaucracy and few results like the 'confederation' proposed by the United States and never came to anything" and also because, according to the agency's adviser:

 "A regional space agency would reverberate in the Brazilian pocket that, due to its territorial size, would end up getting most of the invoice to pay."

 Launch sites

 VLS1-V03 rocket on a launching pad from Alcântara Launch Center.

 Alcântara Space Center

-The Alcântara Launch Center (Centro de Lançamento de Alcântara; CLA) is the main launch site and operational center of the Brazilian Space Agency.
-It is located in the peninsula of Alcântara, in the state of Maranhão.
-This region presents some excellent requirements, such as low population density, excellent security conditions and easiness of aerial and maritime access.
-The most important factor is its closeness to the Equator - Alcântara is the closest launching base to the Equator.
-This gives the launch site a significant advantage in launching geosynchronous satellites.
+The Alcântara Launch Center (Centro de Lançamento de Alcântara; CLA) is the main launch site and operational center of the Brazilian Space Agency, located in the peninsula of Alcântara, in the state of Maranhão.
+The region meets the criteria of low population density, excellent security conditions, and ease of aerial and maritime access, but the most important factor is its closeness to the Equator, which gives Alcântara an innate advantage in the launching of geosynchronous satellites.